Injong of Joseon: Death

-Some historians believe that Injong was poisoned by the Smaller Yun faction, led by Yun Won-hyeong, to enable Injong's half-brother to ascend the throne.
+Some historians believe that Injong was poisoned by the Smaller Yun faction, led by Yun Wŏnhyŏng, to enable Injong's half-brother to ascend the throne.
+Others believe that Queen Munjeong had him murdered.
 According to unofficial chronicles, there is a tale of Munjeong finally showing love for her "adoptive" son King Injong, after decades of polite indifference (in reality behind-the-scenes hatred).

 As Injong went to pay his morning respects, Munjeong's face started radiating with a smile only a mother could give to her child.
 Injong took it as a sign that the Queen Mother was finally acknowledging him as the king, and in particular as her own son.
 He ate the Tteok that his step-mother gave him, not knowing that it would be the beginning of the end.
 He fell ill slowly, not enough to create any suspicion, but quickly enough that historians would later pick up on the event.
 Three days passed before Injong mysteriously died (after only 9 months of rule).

 Queen Munjeong's son became King Myeongjong, while Munjeong became Queen Regent.
 The chronicles also tell that Munjeong was frequently visited by spirits at night after Injong's death.
-So disturbed was she that she moved her residence from Gyeongbok Palace to Changdeok Palace.
+So disturbed was she that she moved her residence from Gyeongbokgung to Changdeokgung.